 Fact Core: The square root of rope is string.
 Cellular phones will not give you cancer.
 Only hepatitus.
 89% of magic tricks are not magic.
 Technically, they are sorcery.
 Error.
 Error.
 Error.
 File not found.

-The whole Phoenix Wright is chock full of less tragic 'landers, including Maya Fey's laughably bad grasp of technology, Ema Skye's utterly bizarre "scientific theories", and Trucy Wright (who had a rather... interesting exchange about how 'Revolver' and 'Wonder Bar' sound the same).
+The whole series is chock full of less tragic 'landers, including Maya Fey's laughably bad grasp of technology, Ema Skye's utterly bizarre "scientific theories", and Trucy Wright (who had a rather... interesting exchange about how 'Revolver' and 'Wonder Bar' sound the same).

 True to her role as a lawyer-sidekick-girl in this series, Kay Faraday is often putting Edgeworth's nerves to the test.
 Interestingly, she's also the only side-kick girl among the four (Maya, Trucy, Ema, Kay) who's actually incompetent at her "occupation of choice", information-theft, probably in order to make up for Edgeworth's hyper-competence.

-Ini Miney, in case 2-2, slept through a murder, and testifies that when her dead sister walked into the room, had a rather dull surprise to her being there.
+Ini Miney in case 2-2 slept through a murder, and testifies that when her dead sister walked into the room, she had a rather dull surprise to her being there.
 She's actually Obfuscating Stupidity.

 It's safe to say almost anyone who is not the player character will have some degree of the trope.

 Manah in Drakengard, when she's not trying to be actively evil, has all the charm of a cute little girl playing with imaginary friends.

 And you can even spread your insanity to other people, like convincing a guard that you're a keyring so you should be given the keys.
 And it works.